lizmat/articles/migrating-perl-to-raku-3.md

 my $result = %hash{$key} \  # use unspace to prevent bare }
   + 42;
 ```
 Which method you use, is really a matter of taste.
-Or possibly some code standard that you enforce on yourself or you co-workers.
+Or possibly some code standard that you enforce on yourself or your co-workers.

 ## Summary